Quantum noise in a squeezed-light-enhanced multiparameter quantum sensor

+For BBOPM, both the enhancement in high-frequency sensitivity and the broader measurement bandwidth are evident and, in all scenarios, beneficial due to the evasion of MBA -- meaning that low-frequency sensitivity is not sacrificed to achieve a wider bandwidth.
+In the case of hOPM, high-frequency sensitivity is also improved, along with the slightly increased measurement bandwidth.
+However, the benefit of the broader bandwidth is not always guaranteed, as it depends on the interplay of various noise contributions.
+Therefore, the specific frequency range of interest should always be considered to determine whether squeezing provides a net advantage.

-In the hOPM, the collective spin $\mathbf{F}$ is governed by a Bloch equation for the precession velocity $d\mathbf{F}/dt$ (see Appendix \ref{sec:MBA}), to which MBA contributes a term $GS_3\hat z \times \textbf{F}$.
+\paragraph{MBA in QE-hOPM} In the hOPM, the collective spin $\mathbf{F}$ is governed by a Bloch equation for the precession velocity $d\mathbf{F}/dt$ (see Appendix \ref{sec:MBA} for details), to which MBA contributes a term $GS_3\hat z \times \textbf{F}$.
 Here $GS_3\hat z$ can be interpreted as a fictitious field produced by ac Stark shifts \cite{HapperMathur1967PR} induced by the probe light, i.e., optical Zeeman shifts (OZS).

 The OZS noise term $GS_3\hat z$ is weak compared to the bias field that drives the spin precession, and is treated as a perturbation.
 Components of this noise near the Larmor frequency accumulate to perturb the spin by an amount comparable to the intrinsic spin variance.
 Visualization of this effect on spin precession is shown in Fig. \ref{fig:MBAVisualization}, for the BBOPM and hOPM.
 In the BBOPM, the OZS perturbs in first order only the $F_x$ component, and thus neither the amplitude nor the phase of the spin precession, which is in the y-z plane.
 This makes the BBOPM MBA-evading.